sairaatta/conquer_chess/docs/faq.md

 :construction: the exact rules are still under construction :construction:

-- All pieces have health
-- All pieces have an equal amount of health, except the king, which has infinite health
+- All pieces have an equal amount health
 - All pieces move in the same directions as regular chess.
   For example, pawns move forward, bishops move diagonally and rooks move horizontally